Tech-at-DU/BotShop-iOS/P05-Fifth-Chapter/content.md

 }
 ```

 We have a title and image within a stackView, just like how we set it up in the collectionView, only this stack view has a horizontal axis instead of a vertical one.

 ## Constraining Title and Image to StackView

 As always we should create a setup function to constraint all our elements into place.
+Lets put this after `required init` method.

 ```
 func setup() {